lsst/dp2_lsst_io/docs/processing/moving/index.rst

 The DP2 Solar System products concentrate on associations between Rubin ``DiaSource`` observations and previously known objects.
 They are known-object products, not a blind moving-object search or an orbit catalog derived from DP2 observations alone.
-DP2 delivers the associated observations in ``SSSource`` and Rubin-derived object-level photometry and summary quantities in ``SSObject``.
+DP2 delivers the associated observations in the ``SSSource`` table and Rubin-derived object-level photometry and summary quantities in the ``SSObject`` table.
-It also provides three auxiliary snapshots adopted from the Minor Planet Center (MPC) PostgreSQL database.
+It also provides three auxiliary snapshots adopted from the `Minor Planet Center (MPC) PostgreSQL database <https://data.minorplanetcenter.net/mpcops/documentation/replicated-tables-schema/>`_.

-Rubin searched for and discovered new Solar System objects during :doc:`Pre-DP2 Solar System Processing <ss_linking>`.
+Rubin searched for and discovered new Solar System objects during a period of pre-DP2 :doc:`small body tracklet linking and orbit fitting <ss_linking>`.
-That campaign preceded the official DP2 Data Release processing, so objects discovered by Rubin and reported to the MPC before the association cutoff can occur in the DP2 known-object products.
+That campaign preceded the official DP2 release processing, so that objects discovered by Rubin and reported to the MPC before the association cutoff for DP2 processing were able to be included in the DP2 known-object data products.
-DP2 does not, however, deliver a standalone catalog of Rubin discoveries.
+DP2 does not, however, deliver a standalone catalog of Rubin discoveries; these Rubin-discovery-only catalogs will be delivered in future Data Releases.
-The Prompt Processing discoveries will be described separately, and future Data Releases will deliver discovery catalogs.
+The `Solar System Prompt Processing <https://prompt-products.lsst.io/processing/moving/ss_prompt.html>`_ discoveries will be described once they are made available by Rubin.
+Currently, all Solar System objects discovered by Rubin are reported to and available via the `Minor Planet Center <https://minorplanetcenter.net/>`_ and the `B612 Foundation's Asteroid Institute <https://b612.ai/rubin-mpc-downloads/>`_ (see `Prompt Products Data Access <https://prompt-products.lsst.io/access/index.html#minor-planet-center-mpc`_ for more information).

 DP2 provides five Solar System tables: